rtmatt/csvimport/README.md

 ``` bash
 $ php artisan csvimport:make Users
 ```
+This will create the importer stub  `app/CSVImports/UsersImporter.php`

 #### Step 2 - Configure Importer
 Configure importer stub.
-You will need to define the following methods in your stub.
+You will need to define the following methods.

 ``` php